 You will get a written decision telling you that your child has been approved.

-There are 2 companies that provide insurance through the hawk-i program.
+There are 2 companies (called managed care organizations or MCO) that provide insurance through the hawk-i program.
 Each company's coverage is a little bit different, but they all have to provide basic health insurance.

 The companies are: